 As WordPress bloggers or site owners, we want to make our site visually appealing and SEO optimized.
 To make a WordPress site stand out from similar competitors we have to customize it.
 While doing that, we focused on the custom home page but forget about the archive pages.
 It is a common scenario for most WordPress beginners.

-To make an idle WordPress blogging or news magazine sites we also have to redesign or customize the archive pages.
+To make an idol WordPress blogging or news magazine sites we also have to redesign or customize the archive pages.
 For that, we should create and customize a new archive page template.
-But the question is how to create and customize WordPress Archive Page Template?
+But the question is how to create and customize WordPress Archive Page Template.

 If you want to create a WordPress Archive Page template follow the below steps.

 - Create a Custom Template for Archive pages.

 - Customize the Template according to your need.

 WordPress Archive Pages refers to the combinations of multiple WordPress pages including categories, tags, authors, search results, date pages, and much more.
 Under these pages, WordPress blog posts are displayed.